MarvNC/yomitan-dict-stats/readme.md

 # Yomichan/Yomitan Dictionary Stats

-This is a collection of statistics about the dictionaries available for [Yomichan](https://foosoft.net/projects/yomichan/).
+This is a collection of statistics about the dictionaries available for [Yomichan](https://foosoft.net/projects/yomichan/) so that you can see the description/metadata available, and see the number of entries in each dictionary to get an idea of how extensive their coverage is.

 The data is generated on the dictionaries that I have installed on my Yomitan installation.
 You can run the script yourself by pasting the contents of [generateStats.js](./generateStats.js) into your browser's console while on the Yomitan options page.

+## Dictionaries

 | Title | Entry Count | Information |
 | ------ | ----------- | ----------- |